-There are many different plugins which can be used to add caching to your website but some are quite complex.
-For now, I’d recommend using WP Super Cache as it’s simple to add and will do the job perfectly.
+There are many different plugins which can be used to add caching to your website, but some are pretty complex.
+For now, I’d recommend using WP Super Cache, as it’s simple to add and will do the job perfectly.

 Minification is the process of minimising code by removing gaps and spaces within the code on web pages and script files.
-It’s one of the main methods used to reduce load times and bandwidth usage on websites.
-Instead of readable code, it looks more like something you would see on the Matrix but it’s a great way again to reduce file size which in turn speeds up your website.
+It’s one of the main methods used to reduce website load times and bandwidth usage.
+Instead of readable code, it looks more like something you would see on the Matrix, but it’s a great way to reduce file size again, speeding up your website.

 WP Super Minify

-Again, there are lots of tools on the market to do this and we’d recommend using WP Super Minify.
-A great plugin for minifying your code!
+Again, there are many tools on the market to do this, and we recommend using WP Super Minify.
+An excellent plugin for minifying your code!

 How Strafe Creative is improving web speeds for our clients